Fiaojeda/Fiaojeda.github.io/_team/government_systems.md

 <span style="color:black">  Nations with no legislature </span> <br>

 ## Federalism:
+In a genuine democratic federation there is a compound sovereign state in which at least two (2) governmental units, the federal and the regional, ejoy constitutionally separate competencies.

+Both the federal and regional governments are empowered to deal directly with citizens.
+So, citizens have the power and the responsibility to directly elect some components of the federal and/or regional governments.
+As well, the federal government is not allowed to to alter the horizontal division of powers.

-In a genuine democratic federation there is a compound sovereign state A federation implies a condified and written constitution, normally acompained at the federal level by the supreme court.
+A federation implies a condified and written constitution, normally acompained at the federal level by the supreme court, accompanied by a bicameral legislature and differences between the governmental tiers.

 Federations can be multi-national/multi-ethnic or mononational.

 **Multi-national/ multi-ethnic** <br>